Navigation – Plan du site

 A critical understanding of gender and sexualities

-The project of the journal is therefore to create a space for multidisciplinary debate which considers power relations in linguistic analysis, the working dimension of language on gender categories, and a non-essentialist understanding of gender, allowing thus a clear reading of the intertwining of the different power relationships.
+The project of the journal is therefore to create a trifold space for multidisciplinary debate which considers power relations in linguistic analysis, the working dimension of language on gender categories, and a non-essentialist understanding of gender, thereby allowing a clear reading of the intertwining of the different power relationships.
 The aim is to explore the way in which language constructs, represents, performs, disrupts, subverts, makes possible or impossible relations between gender and sexuality, while taking into account what these analyses reveal about language and discourse.

 Four editorial principles